-Peripheral NS involvement comprising of mon neuritis multiplex and cranial neuropathy occurred in 2 (3.5%) and 1 (1.7%) respectively.
-Rest of the neurological manifestations as elaborated in ACR nomenclature was not present in the cohort.
+in ACR nomenclature were not present in the cohort.
 Among demographic features, low educational status had near significant association with psychosis (p=0.09).
-Other demographic features did not show any significant associations patients, stroke in 10 (17.5%) and acute psychosis in 11 (Table 1).
-Analyzing the association of central nervous (19.2%) of patients.
-Headache attributed to lupus in 12 manifestation of the cohort with clinical manifestations; among patients comprised of Benign intracranial hypertension in 4 constitutional symptoms, weight loss and anorexia had patients (papilledema, normal MRI, raised ICP and clear CSF) significant associations with psychosis (p=0.008 and 0.009 and migraine type headache in 8 patients (normal MRI, raised respectively), while APLS positivity also showed nearly significant ICP and clear CSF, and absence of any head and neck infection association with st roke (p=0.07).
+Other demographic features did not show any significant associations (Table1).
+Analysing the association of central nervous manifestation of the cohort with clinical manifestations; among constitutional symptoms, weight loss and anorexia had significant associations with psychosis (p= 0.008, and 0.009 respectively), while APLS positivity also showed nearly significant association with stroke (p=0.07).
 No other demographic or systemic features among patients with NPSLE reach any statistical significance of <0.05.

-Table 2 Peripheral nervous manifestation, being scarce in the cohort was not included in this analysis.
+Table 2- Peripheral nervous manifestation, being scarce in the cohort were not included in this analysis).